seanknox/dusker/prompt_plan.md

 Ensure thread safety when accessing Core Data and provide methods for both synchronous and asynchronous operations.

 ## Prompt 5: Location Services
-Now, let's implement location services for the SurfTracker app to track GPS data during surf sessions:
+Now, let's implement location services for the Dusker app to track GPS data during surf sessions:

 1. Create a LocationManager class that:
    - Conforms to NSObject and implements CLLocationManagerDelegate